garethnisbet/T-BOTS/README.md

 [TBotLibraries.zip](/TBotLibraries.zip) - Libraries required to run the T-Bot.
 These can be extracted directly into the Arduino libraries folder.

-[T-BotLibPi.tar](/T-BotLibPi.tar) - Libraries required to run the T-Bot.
-These can be extracted directly into the Arduino sketchbook folder on the Raspberry Pi.

 [Ultrasound](/Ultrasound) - Simple example to interrogate the HC-SR04 ultrasound module.

 [ReadGyro](/ReadGyro) - Simple example to interrogate MPU-6050 sensor.